First-Year Student Admission Requirements

 - Submission of the first-year admission application

-- Official High School transcripts (including a 12th grade class schedule if applicable) sent from your school counselor electronically or they can email your official transcripts to firstname.lastname@example.org
+- Official High School transcripts (including a 12th grade class schedule if applicable) sent from your high school counselor electronically or your school counselor can email your official transcripts to firstname.lastname@example.org

 We are seeking students who:

 - Have attained at least a 3.25 GPA or higher in college preparatory coursework

 - Applicants who do not meet the admission guidelines listed above are still encouraged to apply.
 Such applicants will have their applications reviewed individually by a member of the admissions staff.
 Applicants may be asked to submit additional academic credentials and placed on a wait list for future consideration.

 - Students who are placed on a wait list should understand it is not the same as being denied admission.
 Wait list status simply means that an applicant’s credentials may require a closer review beyond just the quantitative numbers.
 Offers of admission will be made to wait listed applicants on a regular basis.

 - Wait listed applicants should strive to improve their grades and re-submit them to the Office of Admissions after the next marking period.
 Periodic review of the wait list will likely begin in November and offers of admission are made on a rolling basis.
 Our goal is to have most of the wait list decisions made in March or April.
 A final round of wait list offers may be made in mid-May on a space available basis.
 We encourage students to submit additional information if it improves the academic record.